Red Hot Chili Peppers: 2001–2004: By the Way

-The Chili Peppers began writing their next album in early 2001, immediately following the Californication tour.
-Frusciante and Kiedis would collaborate for days straight, discussing and sharing guitar progressions and lyrics.
+The Chili Peppers began writing their next album in early 2001, immediately after the Californication tour.
+Frusciante and Kiedis collaborated for days straight, discussing and sharing guitar progressions and lyrics.
 For Kiedis, "writing By the Way ... was a whole different experience from Californication.
 John was back to himself and brimming with confidence."
 The recording was difficult for Flea, who felt his role was being diminished and fought with Frusciante about the musical direction.
 Flea considered quitting the band after the album, but the two worked out their problems.

 By the Way was released in July 2002 and produced four singles; "By the Way", "The Zephyr Song", "Can't Stop" and "Universally Speaking".
 The album was their most subdued to date, focusing on melodic ballads over rap and funk, with layered textures, more keyboards, and string arrangements.
 The album was followed by an eighteen-month world tour, a concert DVD, Live at Slane Castle, and the band's first live album, Red Hot Chili Peppers Live in Hyde Park.
 More than 258,000 fans paid over $17,100,000 for tickets over three nights, a 2004 record; the event ranked No. 1 on Billboard's Top Concert Boxscores of 2004.
 In November 2003, the Chili Peppers released their Greatest Hits album, which featured new songs "Fortune Faded" and "Save the Population".